Substitutes for heavy cream can include options like a soy milk-olive oil combo, evaporated milk, and coconut cream, among others.

 Be sure to pick recipes that are compatible with the distinct, cheesy flavor of cottage cheese, such as savory soups and sauces.

 Additionally, remember that cottage cheese can be high in sodium.
-If you are salt-sensitive, you may want to opt for a lower-sodium variety or adjust the amount of salt in your recipe if you use this substitution.
+You may want to opt for a lower-sodium variety or adjust the amount of salt in your recipe if you use this substitution.

 Coconut cream is a versatile ingredient that makes an excellent vegan substitute for heavy cream.